 Juliana Hatfield is a singer, songwriter and guitar player.
 She began her music career in the late 1980s in Boston with the Blake Babies.
 Since then she has released approximately fifteen solo albums and been involved with numerous other groups including the Lemonheads, Some Girls (with Freda Love Smith) and MInor Alps (with Matthew Caws from Nada Surf).
 Her latest project is a collaboration with Paul Westerberg called the I Don’t Cares.
 Their debut album, Wild Stab, came out in early 2016.
-She is currently working on her first novel.
+Hatfield’s new album, Pussycat, will be released on April 28, 2017.

 (Photo credit: Brad Walsh)

 A few months ago I tweeted, “All Trump footage should be prefaced by a trigger warning.”
 I was sort of joking, but sort of not.
 Trump’s lurid omnipresence has been irritating, but you could kind of laugh it off: “Oh, he’s just a clown, he’ll eventually go away.
 The country that voted for Barack Obama — twice! — will never elect Trump president.”
 He was unpalatable, but he was still a clown.
 A scary clown, but a clown.